amitmerchant1990/reverie/README.md

 ## Sitemap

 The generated sitemap of your blog can be found at <https://yourgithubusername.github.io/sitemap.xml>.
 You can see the example sitemap feed over [here](https://reverie-jekyll.netlify.app/sitemap.xml).

+## Troubleshooting

+There might be instances where your site based on Reverie won't have the styling working as expected.

+The common reason for this issue is the incorrect `baseurl` set in the `_config.yml` file.
+You need to use the `baseurl` according to where you're hosting it.

+So, for instance, if you're hosting your site at a Project repository on GitHub pages (http://yourusername.github.io/repository-name) and NOT your user repository (http://yourusername.github.io) then the `baseurl` will be `/repository-name`.

+Otherwise the `baseurl` will be `/`.

 ## Emailware
 Reverie is an [emailware](https://en.wiktionary.org/wiki/emailware).
 Meaning, if you liked using this theme or it has helped you in any way, I'd like you send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this software.
 I'd really appreciate it!